Code-Institute-Submissions/patrickpulfer-codeinsitute_usercentric_milestone_project_AprResub/README.md

 ### Acknowledgements

-- I'm a big fan of Linux and open source colaboration.
+- I'm a big fan of Linux and open source collaboration.
 My inspiration came from the great work on desktop Linux by project like Ubuntu (https://ubuntu.com/), Manjaro (https://manjaro.org/) and Debian (https://linuxmint.com/)

 ----